jhrcook/100DaysOfPython/README.md

 **Day 33 - November 22, 2019:**
 I finished chapter 2 which was the first foray into the process of creating an ML model.
 We used grid and randomized search to tune hyperparamters.

+**Day 34 - November 24, 2019:**
+I began working on the Classification chapter, specifically focusing on learning the common assessment metrics used.